Sherrymdx1377/PwC-US-Tax/README.md

 # PwC-US-Tax

-I practiced using book-to-tax differences and built my skills understanding financial accounts in a real-world context.
+* Completed a job simulation focused on preparing a client tax return for PwC's Tax team
+ * Calculated book-to-tax differences (BTDs) and taxable income
+ * Wrote a summary of findings for the client